Updated on March 9, 2017

-I’ve just received an email from Samumed stating that they will be displaying their Phase l poster on their website following the completion of the WCHR.
+I’ve just received an email from Samumed stating that they will be displaying their phase 1 poster on their website following the completion of the WCHR.
 Here’s the link to the presentation slides of the poster.
 Quick take on it, all of these results are based on how the patients viewed their own progress.
 I do not see a mention of Trichoscan statistics, which is fine.
-I think in the Phase II study which they should be presenting within the next two months they will be displaying their statistical results.
+I believe in the phase 2 study, which they should be presenting within the next two months, they will be displaying their statistical results.

 Here’s an interview of Lee Buckler talking about Replicel’s updates from the WCHR.